Return

 Kumandin has no dialects.
 Researchers distinguish Turochaksky, Soltonsky, and Krasnogorsky (Starobardinsky) local parlances.
 They have some differences in pronunciation, vocabulary, and morphology, but nobody ever undertook any comprehensive study of them.

-In the 1940s—1950s, Nikolay Baskakov (1905-1996), a distinguished philologist and Turkologist, collected linguistic and folklore materials in Altai, where he used to live during the World War II at the time of evacuation of the Moscow Pedagogical Institute.
-The researcher showed the differences between Altai dialects in his multi-volume publication: the first volume featured the dialect of “Black Tatars” (Tuba Kizhi), the second one, the Kumandin dialect (Kumandin Kizhi), the third one, the dialect of “Lebedinsky Tatars” (Chelkans) [Baskakov 1965, 1966, 1972, 1985].
-Each volume offers a systematic description of the dialect comprising a grammatical profile, a series of texts with Russian translation, and a dictionary.
+In the 1940s—1950s, Nikolay Baskakov (1905-1996), a distinguished philologist and Turkologist, collected linguistic and folklore materials in Altai, where he used to live during World War II at the time of evacuation of the Moscow Pedagogical Institute.
+The researcher showed the differences between Altai dialects in his multi-volume publication: the first volume featured the dialect of “Black Tatars” (Tuba Kizhi), the second one, the Kumandin dialect (Kumandin Kizhi), the third one, the dialect of “Lebedinsky Tatars” (Chelkans).
+Each volume offers a systematic description of the dialect comprising a grammatical profile, a series of texts with Russian translations, and a dictionary.
 These volumes contain the recordings made by both the researcher himself and philology students of the Gorno-Altaisk Pedagogical Institute (nowadays, the State University) in northern Altai districts: Mayminsky, Choysky, Turochaksky.
 So far, Baskakov’s publication remains the most comprehensive description of Kumandin.

 On the whole, Kumandin did not attract any special attention from linguists.
-There were only 2 small Kumandin-related publications by N. Dyrenkova, a famous linguist and Turkologist of the middle of the 20 th century, but even they were not about language, but folklore (Dyrenkova N. Охотничьи легенды кумандинцев [Kumandin Hunting Legends].
-In Сборник Музея антропологии и этнографии [Collection of the Museum of Anthropology and Ethnography] (pp. 110-132).
-V. 11.
-M., L. 1949.; Dyrenkova N. Кумандинские песни «taqpaq» [Kumandin taqpaq songs].
-In Советский фольклор (Сборник статей и материалов) [ Soviet Folklore.
-Collection of Articles and Materials] (pp. 82-90). № 7.
-M., L., 1941.
+There were only 2 small Kumandin-related publications by N. Dyrenkova, a famous linguist and Turkologist of the middle of the 20th century, but even they were not about language, but folklore.

 There are more ethnographic than linguistic studies of Kumandin.
 The Biysky Local History Museum features a very extensive museum collection and an exposition dedicated to Kumandins.
 Boris Kadikov was crucial to its creation and now his work is carried on by Ivan Nazarov.

-There were no extensive studies of Kumandin, so it is hardly surprising that the researchers have yet to find some remarkable features that would distinguish it from other Turkic languages of Siberia.
-Perhaps the most striking peculiarity is the contraction of auxiliary verbs in frequently used analytical constructions that is much wider used in Kumandin than in neighboring languages.
-For instance, the past tense form that ends in - ган usually implies the contraction of the auxiliary verbs йис [send], сал [put], designating the completion of an action, and бер [give], designating the completion of an action for another person:
+There were no extensive studies of Kumandin, so it is hardly surprising that the researchers have yet to find unique features that would distinguish it from other Turkic languages of Siberia.
+Perhaps the most striking peculiarity is the contraction of auxiliary verbs in frequently used analytical constructions that are much more widely used in Kumandin than in neighboring languages.
+For instance, the past tense form that ends in -ган usually implies the contraction of the auxiliary verbs йис [send], сал [put], designating the completion of an action, and бер [give], designating the completion of an action for another person:

 кыс агасына письми ший ал келип ийебен (< ийе берген)